How to Become a Teacher in Wyoming

 The state of Wyoming's Department of Education has created the Professional Teaching Standards Board (PTSB) in order to function as a database and accredited agency for teachers who require renewal credits in order to maintain licensure.
 The PTSB regulates workshops throughout the state which are held to further develop teachers' skills and subsequently enable all students to meet Wyoming's Education Standards.
 The ultimate goal of each professional workshop is to enhance student learning and development.

-Earn a Master's Degree to Satisfy Professional Development Credits
+Earn a Master's in Education or Teaching to Satisfy Professional Development Credits

 Earning a master's degree isn't necessary to earn and maintain an educator's licensure through the Wyoming Department of Education, however, doing so not only opens up doors for professional advancement and salary enhancement, it also satisfies the professional development credit requirements for licensure renewal.